IIH Global - logo

 As long as the content devised is suitable for each different platform, whether that is social media, websites or even data published into a calendar, the headless WordPress will be able to simply post on each, at the exact same moment.
 Therefore, saving more time and increasing brand awareness from the consistent interaction on multiple platforms.

-The speed in which a website load is a huge factor in how well it will perform from both traffic and productivity, and SEO.
+The speed at which a website loads is a huge factor in how well it will perform from both traffic and productivity and SEO.
 And, by using headless WordPress, the speed in which the site performs can be improved.

-The way in which headless WordPress works in order to better the website's loading speed is by simplifying and increasing the time that the content will take to load on the user’s device.
+How headless WordPress works to better the website's loading speed by simplifying and increasing the time that the content will take to load on the user’s device.
 This tool is something that can be invaluable to those who own big businesses and therefore need to own reputable, well-working, fast sites.
 So, headless WordPress will be the best solution for them, especially when Google ranking comes into play.
-There really is no match for a headless CMS setup in terms of page speed!
+There is no match for a headless CMS setup in terms of page speed!

-It goes without saying that the traditional version of WordPress should not be left in the dark, as it is still a reputable software that can allow those with smaller projects or tasks to complete them with efficiency and high quality; if they are not needing the intelligent toolset that comes when working with headless WordPress.
+It goes without saying that the traditional version of WordPress should not be left in the dark, as it is still a reputable software that can allow those with smaller projects or tasks to complete them with efficiency and high quality; if they do not need the intelligent toolset that comes when working with headless WordPress.

 Conclusion